-- Establishments whose occupancy is incidental to another occupancy may utilize public restrooms provided on the same floor.
-The travel distance may vary where adequate directional signs are provided and the number of fixtures is deemed satisfactory by the applicable plumbing authority
+- Establishments whose occupancy is incidental to another occupancy may utilize public bathrooms provided on the same floor.

 Bathroom fixtures must be in compliance with the local building authority in number and location.

-Hot and cold water is required at all lavatories used by employees including public bathrooms if used by employees.
+Hot and cold water is required at all handwash sinks used by employees including public bathrooms if used by employees.

-Document the type of construction and finish of floor, wall, and ceiling surfaces (e.g., concrete slab with sheet vinyl floor covering).
-Floors and walls in high moisture areas like food preparation areas, food storage areas, and bathrooms must be smooth and nonabsorbent, in good repair and easily cleanable, and provided with coved baseboards.
-These areas may not have carpet.
+Document the type of finish on floor, wall, and ceiling surfaces (e.g., concrete slab with sheet vinyl floor covering).
+Floors, walls and ceilings in high moisture areas like food preparation areas, food storage areas, warewashing areas, and bathrooms must be smooth and nonabsorbent, in good repair and easily cleanable, and provided with coved baseboards.
 Utility lines and pipes may not obstruct or prevent cleaning of the floors, walls or ceilings.
-Utility lines are also prohibited on the floor.

 - Provide adequate facilities to store dishware, food, paper goods, maintenance and cleaning equipment.
-Specify location, design, and size of dry storage facilities and refrigeration.
+Specify the location and size of dry storage facilities and refrigeration.
 Consider the size of the business, frequency of deliveries, types of foods, use of paper goods, etc.